randy3k/UnitTesting-example/README.md

 It provides deferred testcases, such you are able to run sublime commands from your test cases and give control to sublime text and get it back later.
 Would be useful to test `sublime_plugin.EventListener`.

-A example would be found [here](https://github.com/randy3k/AutoWrap/tree/master/tests).
+A example would be found in [deferred](https://github.com/randy3k/UnitTesting-example/tree/deferred) branch.

 To activate deferred testing on travis and appveyor.
 Add the file `unittesting.json` to your repo with the following: